SweetheartSquad/collar-me-impressed/README.md

 			// static layers will simply render all items,
 			// and offer no interaction
-			// these can be used to create persistent decorative elements "type": "static",
+			// these can be used to create persistent decorative elements
+			// if `ui` is set to `true`, this layer will be hidden when saved "type": "static",
 			"x": 0.5,
 			"y": 0.5,
 			"data": {
+				"ui": false,
 				"items": [{
 					"spr": "texture-name",
 					"x": 0,